qooode/aiopicks/README.md

 - **OpenRouter AI**: Uses `google/gemini-2.5-flash-lite` for imaginative yet grounded catalog ideas
 - **Randomized Catalogs**: Each refresh injects a random seed so names and picks are always surprising
 - **Privacy-Focused**: All history processing and AI prompts happen on your self-hosted instance
+- **Catalog-Only Manifest**: Advertises just the catalog resource so Stremio can merge in metadata from Cinemeta or other providers you install.

 ### 📊 User-Configurable Dynamic Catalogs
 AIOPicks invents themed rows with bespoke names and contents: